Estimate Time6 min

 5. Quit out loud

-"While it is possible to find balance if you put in the effort in most work situations, there are some jobs out there that will take all they can get out of you and not give enough back in return," Stoddard says.
+"While it is possible to find balance if you put in the effort in most work situations, there are some jobs out there that will take all they can get out of you and not give enough back in return," Lannan says.
 "If you realize that's the situation you're in, it's OK to decide that the job just isn't worth that much of your time and energy and ultimately move on."
 Before you leave for another opportunity, be sure to tie up these loose ends.

 Build your emergency savings